jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 [here](https://github.com/neovim/nvim-lspconfig/wiki/Understanding-setup-%7B%7D).
 If an option you want to use is missing, open an issue or PR.

+Note that setting `autostart = true` is unnecessary (and unsupported), as null-ls will always attempt to attach to buffers automatically if you've configured and registered sources.

 ### cmd (table)

 Defines the command used to start the null-ls server.
 If you do not have an